Hawkynt/AnythingToGif/README.md

 3. **Layering Frames**: The frames are layered on top of each other using a GIF feature called the *frame disposal method* combined with the lowest possible *frame delay* of 1/100th second.
 This method ensures that already existing pixels remain on the screen, untouched by subsequent frames.
 When combined with transparency, it allows new colors to be added without overwriting previous ones.
 Only the parts of the image that need new colors are repainted in each frame, making the layering process efficient and preserving the visual integrity of the image as it builds up to the full-color representation.

+   - [ ] **Dynamic frame shift**: Only save the changed parts by utilizing frame offsets and arbitrary sized frames.

 4. **Incremental Improvement**: This layering approach enables the GIF to incrementally improve the color representation of the image.
 Initially, the image may appear coarse because the first frame contains only the 256 commonly used colors.
 However, as more frames are rendered, each introducing new colors, the image quality progressively converges closer to the original full-color image.

    The process can be customized using the *UseBackFilling* flag.
 When the *UseBackFilling* flag is enabled, the tool not only paints pixels with exact color matches from the current palette but also approximates other areas with the nearest available colors.
 This means that even areas without an exact color match are painted in each increment, providing a more visually complete image early on.
 These areas are repainted in subsequent frames as more colors become available, resulting in a smoother and faster visual convergence.